memgraph/helm-charts/charts/memgraph-lab/README.md

-## Memgraph Lab Standalone Kubernetes Helm Chart
+## Memgraph Lab Kubernetes Helm Chart
-A Helm Chart for deploying standalone Memgraph Lab on Kubernetes.
+A Helm Chart for deploying Memgraph Lab on Kubernetes.

 ## Installing the Memgraph Lab Helm Chart
 To install the Memgraph Lab Helm Chart, follow the steps below: